-Parts Most Frequently Used: Flowers
+Parts Most Frequently Used: Flower

 Flavors/Temps: Pungent, a Bit Bitter, Cool, Drying

-History/Folklore: Lavender is essentially a draining herb that is best applied in chronic excess conditions requiring dispersing, relaxing and cooling.
+History/Folklore: Lavender is essentially a draining herb that is best applied in chronic excess conditions requiring dispersing, relaxing, and cooling.
 Lavender is also used as a condiment in salads and salad dressing.
 The nectar makes wonderful honey.
 A small satchel of dried flowers can be thrown into the drier to give clothes and sheets a fresh clean smell.
 The essential oil is used to treat acne and skin irritations.
 Spanish lavender and French lavender are both two different varieties of lavender and are not to be confused with Lavandula angustifolia.
 All of these flowers have similar properties, but some do prefer one over another.
 The German Commission E has approved lavender flowers as promoting circulation and improving one’s mood.
 The scent of lavender is one of the most recognized scents in the world and remains popular for use in cosmetics, soaps and perfumes.
 The name “lavender” derives from the Latin word “lavare” meaning “to wash.”
 Lavender has been used to purify the body and spirit.
 It is often used in aromatherapy and massage to soothe and calm a person.
 An old Christian legend says that the plant acquired its scent from the newly washed clothes of the infant Christ that were hung over the plant to dry.

 In TCM lavender is used to treat infertility, infection, anxiety and fever.
 In Arabic medicine it has been used to treat nausea and kidney problems.
 In Roman times the blossoms sold for about the same as a months wage for a farm laborer.
 The blossoms were used by the Romans to bath in for there fragrance and antiseptic properties.
 It has been strewn across floors of churches and homes in Europe on festive days or to make bonfires with to keep away the evil spirits.
 Traditionally bundles of lavender were placed in the hands of women during childbirth to promote courage and strength.
 Planting lavender around your house will protect your family from evil spirits.
 Putting it between bedsheets will prevent fighting between a husband and wife.